Tasty Recipes for the Home Cook

 • Add mussels and hot dogs.
 Cook for 4 minutes or until mussels open.

 • Add shrimp.
-Turn off heat after two minutes.
+Turn off the heat after two minutes.
 Leave covered for 5 minutes or until shrimp is pink and curled.

-• See recipe card for detailed instructions.
+• See the recipe card for detailed instructions.

 Variation for the boil:

 If you are not a fan of mussels, use steamers or littlenecks instead.
-They too are done cooking when they open.
+They, too, are done cooking when they open.
 Or, just double up on the quantity of shrimp.

 What to serve this with?